-Figure 5: Effect of reproductive cycle length and infant extrinsic mortality on birth seasonality (H5-6)
+Figure 6: Effect of reproductive cycle length and infant extrinsic mortality on birth seasonality (H5-6)

-In panel A, we plotted distributions of birth seasonality along gradients of environmental seasonality and productivity in three different conditions of reproductive cycle length: when the interbirth interval (IBI) is exactly one year long (YL), when its length is 1.5 years, and in normal conditions, when it is 1.7 years long.
+Panel A shows distributions of birth seasonality along gradients of environmental seasonality and productivity in three different conditions of reproductive cycle length: when the interbirth interval (IBI) is exactly one year long (YL), when its length is 1.5 years, and in normal conditions, when it is 1.7 years long.
+The other parameters remain unchanged (unpredictability of 1, growth rate of 5g/day, infant mortality of 11.61%).
 In panel B, we plotted distributions of birth seasonality along gradients of environmental seasonality and productivity in three different conditions of infant extrinsic mortality rate (M), respectively of 0%, 11.61% (observed rate) and 46.44%.
-The associated heatmaps (where the plotted distributions come from) are presented in supplementary materials (Fig. S8).
+The other parameters remain unchanged (unpredictability of 1, growth rate of 5g/day, IBI of 1.7 years).
+The associated heatmaps (where the plotted distributions come from) are presented in supplementary materials (Fig. S7).
 Birth seasonality is represented by r, the length of the mean vector, going from 0 (births are equally distributed) to 1 (all births occur on the same day).
 Black dots indicate mean values while black horizontal lines indicate median values.
-We tested for differences in mean between those distributions by conducting Student's t-tests (NS: non-significant; *: p-value<0.05; **: p-value<0.01; ***: p-value<0.001).
+Means and standard deviations are given above each distribution (mean ± sd).

 Discussion

-We created a model simulating the life cycle of a female yellow baboon.
-Under realistic conditions, we found as output of our model comparable key life-history traits and reproductive seasonality (non-seasonal reproduction) to the ones observed in the wild, thus confirming its validity (Appendix C, Table S5).
-We then modified environmental and life history parameters to test our hypotheses (H1-6) and discussed thereafter their effects on the evolution of reproductive seasonality.

 Effect of ecology on reproductive seasonality